eriknyquist/arduinozero-metronome/README.rst

 * Supports browsing/selecting presets by name.

-* Supports switching to the next preset with a single button push, seamlessly (no matter when you press the button, the preset will not actualy change until the first beat of the next bar).
+* Supports switching to the next preset with a single button push, seamlessly (no matter when you press the button, the preset change will not be applied until the first beat of the next bar).

 * Arduino Zero internal flash (where all preset data is stored) is *only* written